caltechlibrary/coif/README.md

 Introduction
 ------------

-This repository is a GitHub template repository for creating software project repositories at the Caltech Library.
-The [associated wiki page](https://github.com/caltechlibrary/template/wiki/Using-this-template-repo) explains how to use the template repository.
+This repository is a GitHub coif repository for creating software project repositories at the Caltech Library.
+The [associated wiki page](https://github.com/caltechlibrary/coif/wiki/Using-this-coif-repo) explains how to use the coif repository.

-This README file is in Markdown format, and is meant to provide a template for README files as well an illustration of what the README file can be expected to look like.
+This README file is in Markdown format, and is meant to provide a coif for README files as well an illustration of what the README file can be expected to look like.
 For a software project, this [Introduction](#introduction) section &ndash; which you are presently reading &ndash; should provide background for the project, a brief explanation of what the project is about, and optionally, pointers to resources that can help orient readers.
 Ideally, this section should be short.

 Installation